al-pez/spring-boot-docker/README.md

 # spring-boot-docker

-Simple "Hello World" application, built over spring-boot as an example case of a [Docker](https://www.docker.com/what-docker) configuration.
+Simple "Hello World" application, built over spring-boot as example of a [Docker](https://www.docker.com/what-docker) configuration.

-It's configured to build up (and run if specified) a docker image through maven configuration, for this I'm making use of the [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin).
+It is configured to build up a docker image through maven configuration, using of the [fabric8io/docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin).